citusdata/pg_shard-old/README.md

 # pg_shard

 pg\_shard is a sharding extension for PostgreSQL.
 It shards and replicates your PostgreSQL tables for horizontal scale and high availability.
-The extension also seamlessly distributes your SQL statements, without requiring any changes at the application layer.
+The extension also seamlessly distributes your SQL statements, without requiring any changes to your application.

 As a standalone extension, pg\_shard addresses many NoSQL use cases.
-In addition, you get SQL's expressiveness and PostgreSQL's powerful features, such as diverse indexes and semi-structured data types.
-Further, you can easily upgrade your pg\_shard to CitusDB if you'd like to boost query performance for complex analytic queries.
+In addition, you get SQL's expressiveness and powerful PostgreSQL features such as diverse indexes and semi-structured data types.
+Further, you can easily upgrade pg\_shard to CitusDB if you'd like to boost query performance for complex analytic queries.

 This document serves as a quick start guide.
-We provide more details on sharding, shard rebalancing, different replication setups, and how pg\_shard achieves distributed consistency in our webpage [XXX:link].
-Also, we're actively working on improving pg\_shard, and welcome your feedback and questions in our mailing lists [XXX:link].
+We provide architectural details on sharding, shard rebalancing, different replication setups, and distributed consistency mechanisms in our webpage [XXX:link].
+Also, we're actively working on improving pg\_shard, and welcome any questions or feedback in our mailing lists [XXX:link].

 ## Building

 pg\_shard has been tested on most Linux and OS X platforms.
 The extension works with PostgreSQL 9.3 or 9.4, and CitusDB 3.2.

 Once you have PostgreSQL or CitusDB installed, you will need to include the pg\_config directory path in your make command to build.
 This path is typically the same as your PostgreSQL installation's bin/ directory path.
-For example:
+As two example paths:

 ```
+# Path when PostgreSQL is compiled from source
 PATH=/usr/local/pgsql/bin/:$PATH make
 sudo PATH=/usr/local/pgsql/bin/:$PATH make install

+# Path when CitusDB package is installed
+PATH=/opt/citusdb/3.0/bin/:$PATH make
+sudo PATH=/opt/citusdb/3.0/bin/:$PATH make install
 ```

-pg\_shard includes comprehensive regression tests.
+pg\_shard also includes regression tests.
 To verify your installation, start you Postgres instance with the `shared_preload_libraries` setting below, and run `make installcheck`.

 ## Setup

-pg\_shard uses a master node to store the shard metadata that also acts as the interface for all queries to the cluster.
-Before setup, pick one of your nodes as the master node.
-The other nodes in the cluster will then be your worker nodes.
+pg\_shard uses a master node to store shard metadata.
+In the simple setup, this node also acts as the interface for all queries to the cluster.
+As the user, you could pick any one PostgreSQL node as the master, and the other nodes in the cluster will then be your worker nodes.

-To test this extension, you can just run your master and worker nodes on the same machine.
+An easy way to get started is by running your master and worker nodes on the same machine.
 In that case, each node will be one PostgreSQL database that runs on a different port.
-You can simply use ```localhost``` as the hostname in this case.
+You can simply use ```localhost``` as the hostname in this setup.

-Or, you could start up one PostgreSQL database per machine; this is more applicable to production workloads.
-In this case, you'll need to configure your Postgres instances so that they can talk to each other.
+Or, you could start up one PostgreSQL database per machine; this is more applicable for production workloads.
+If you do this, you'll need to configure your Postgres instances so that they can talk to each other.
 For that, you'll need to update the ```listen_addressess``` setting in your postgresql.conf file, and change access control settings in pg_hba.conf.

 Once you decide on your cluster setup, you will need to make two changes on the master node.
 First, you will need to add pg\_shard to `shared_preload_libraries` in your `postgresql.conf`: